-Welcome from the Director of Undergraduate Studies
+Welcome from the Directors of Undergraduate Studies

-I am delighted to welcome you (or welcome you back) to the Faculty of Theology and Religion.
+We are delighted to welcome you to the Faculty of Theology and Religion and the Faculty of Asian and Middle Eastern Studies.
 The undergraduate curriculum showcases key areas of scholarship here in Oxford.
 We hope that you will enjoy experiencing an exciting range of what we have to offer, whether you are exploring familiar subjects or discovering new ones.
-My colleagues and I look forward to working with you and are ready and able to offer advice and support.
-You should feel free to contact me concerning any academic matters.
-Please accept all my very best wishes as you embark on your course.
+We, with our colleagues, look forward to working with you and are ready and able to offer advice and support.
+You should feel free to contact us concerning any academic matters.
+Please accept all our very best wishes as you embark on your course.

-Dr Mary Marshall
+Dr Mary Marshall (Theology and Religion) and